Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

-# Cloud WAF Logging Integration Tool
+# Cloud WAAP Logging Integration Tool

-Radware Cloud WAF Log Integration Tool: Extends Cloud WAF's AWS S3 log exporting capabilities by enabling reformatting and distribution to various formats and cloud providers.
-Enhances integration with diverse services and SIEMs through AWS Lambda-powered transformation and management.
+## Overview
+The Cloud WAAP Logging Integration Tool is specifically designed to work with Radware's Cloud WAAP.
+Its primary function is to facilitate the handling of logs once they are transferred to an AWS S3 bucket.
+This tool is pivotal in transforming and efficiently managing these logs, enhancing their compatibility for integration with various services and SIEMs.

+This guide provides detailed instructions on utilizing an AWS Lambda function for effective log format transformation and management.

+Additionally, the tool's key capabilities include decompressing .json.gz files for easier access, transforming logs into JSON or NDJSON formats to suit different analytical needs, and offering the flexibility to transfer logs to either internal/external AWS S3 buckets or Azure Blob Storage.

+## Prerequisites
+- **AWS Knowledge:** A basic understanding of the AWS cloud platform.
+- **AWS Account:** An AWS account with access to S3 and Lambda services.
+- **Radware Cloud WAAP:** Radware's Cloud WAAP configured to send logs to an AWS S3 bucket.
+- **For Azure Blob Storage Transfer:**
+  - **Azure Knowledge:** A basic understanding of the Azure cloud platform.
+  - **Azure Storage Account:** An Azure Storage Account and a corresponding SAS Token.

-## Version Updates
+## Current Version

-- **Version 1.0 (Initial Release)**:
+Version 1.0 (Initial Release)
-  - Initial release of the tool.

 ## Features
+- **Decompression:** Decompress JSON.GZ files to extract JSON content.

-- **Log Reformatting**: Converts AWS S3 logs from `.json.gz` to `ndjson`, `json`, or `json.gz` (for Azure).
+- **Log Reformatting:** Converts AWS S3 logs from JSON.GZ format to NDJSON or JSON.
-- **Decompression**: Decompress `.json.gz` files to extract JSON content.
-- **AWS S3 and Azure Blob Transfer**: Uploads files to Azure Blob Storage or specified S3 bucket.
+- **Transfer to Custom AWS S3 or Azure Blob:** Uploads files to Azure Blob Storage or specified S3 bucket.
-- **Flexible Destination Control**: Choose between internal or external S3 buckets, or Azure Blob Storage.
-- **Suffix Handling**: Add or remove suffixes in the folder name for saved files.
+- **Folder Suffix Customization:** Add or remove suffixes in the folder name for saved files.
-- **Optional File Deletion**: Delete original files post-processing.
+- **Optional File Deletion:** Delete original files post-processing.

-## Prerequisites
+## Operational Sequence

-1. AWS Lambda execution role with necessary permissions.
-2. Azure Blob Storage account and container (for Azure Blob Storage transfer).
-3. SAS token for Azure Blob Storage account (for Azure Blob Storage transfer).
+The tool operates in the following sequence:

+### 1. Initiation
+- The process commences when Radware's Cloud WAAP sends logs to a designated AWS S3 bucket.

+### 2. Event Trigger
+- The deposition of a new log file in the S3 bucket automatically triggers an event.

+### 3. Lambda Function Execution
+- The Lambda function performs the following actions:
+  - Downloads the new file from the S3 bucket.
+  - Adjusts the file's format based on predefined settings.
+  - Sends the reformatted file to the chosen destination.
+  - Optionally, removes the original file from the S3 bucket.

 ## Configuration